RGBInc/promptmack/developer_instructions.md

 - Update system prompt to include new capability

-- Use getNews functionality as an example of how to properly implement new functionalities in the chat > route.ts, message.tsx, the custom component(s), and the multimodal-input suggested action
+- See current implementation for how to properly implement new functionalities in the chat > route.ts, message.tsx, the custom component(s), and the multimodal-input suggested action.